 What are the symptoms of an anorectal anomaly?

 Symptoms may vary according to the type of anorectal anomaly.
-Your child will not be able to pass meconium – the dark faeces passed in the first few days of life – in the usual way.
+The child will not be able to pass meconium – the dark faeces passed in the first few days of life – in the usual way.
 This can cause a swollen abdomen and vomiting.

-If your child has an anorectal anomaly with a fistula, the faeces will be able to partially pass out of the body, near the vagina in girls or through the urethra in boys.
+If the child has an anorectal anomaly with a fistula, the faeces will be able to partially pass out of the body, near the vagina in girls or through the urethra in boys.
 As the faeces can only be partially removed from the body, this will not relieve the pressure in the abdomen, causing swelling and vomiting.
-Anorectal anomalies need to be diagnosed quickly as your baby can become very unwell in a short period of time.
+Anorectal anomalies need to be diagnosed quickly as the baby can become very unwell in a short period of time.

 How is an anorectal anomaly diagnosed?